Axway/amplify-fusion-labs/apification-oas/README.md

 ![demo](images/intro-demo.gif)

-The integration linked to this API endpoint will do the following:
+The integration linked to this API method will do the following:

 * Parse the OpenAPI request with query parameters
 * Query a PostgreSql Database for invoices with requested state